Effective Sports Betting Money Management

 Even more aggressive than Kelly, the Star System is essentially a more complex version of casino-betting's Martingale System, and involves an incremental series of rising bets to rapidly boost your pot.
 The series, which represents bet multiples, goes: 1, 1, 1 / 2, 5, 10, 15, 25, 40 STOP.
 The '/' represents the point to start the progression, which only ever occurs after a win.
 To employ this approach, you need to be incredibly confident in your predictions or risk losing everything due to gambler's fallacy.

-TThe rise of online gaming has made it much easier to establish and track the development of your pot, monitor how and when to consider a strategic shift, and get the figures you need for tax returns.
+TThe rise of online gaming has made it much easier to establish and track the development of your pot.
+Sites like Betfair provide their account holders with detailed bet histories and the option to download long-term account data.

 Your money is important, and a solid bankroll management strategy plays a big role in responsible gambling.
 It helps stay in control and cultivates discipline.
 It reminds that you have a strategy in place and helps you stick to that strategy instead of allowing impulsive behaviour to creep into your play.